Capgemini/powerapps-packagedeployer-template/README.md

 You can set the base URL (scheme, host, base path) for custom connector either through environment variables (for example, those [exposed on Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#access-variables-through-the-environment) from your variables or variable groups) or through Package Deployer [runtime settings](https://docs.microsoft.com/en-us/power-platform/admin/deploy-packages-using-package-deployer-windows-powershell#use-the-cmdlet-to-deploy-packages).

 Environment variables must be prefixed with `PACKAGEDEPLOYER_SETTINGS_CONNBASEURL_` and followed by the connector name (not display name).
-Similarly, runtime settings must be prefixed with `ConnBaseUrl:` and followed by the connector name (new display name).
+Similarly, runtime settings must be prefixed with `ConnBaseUrl:` and followed by the connector name (not display name).
 For example, if a custom connector name was `new_testconnector`, this could be set via either of the following:

 **Environment variable**